jblaplace/aws-beanstalk-java-exceptions-one-line/README.md

 >java -jar target/*your app*.jar

-The output of the java command is sent to standard out (stdout) and standard error (stderr) The AWS Elastic Beanstalk environment leverage Linux rsyslog to capture stdout and stderr to capture the information into log files.
+The output of the java command is sent to standard out (stdout) and standard error (stderr) The AWS Elastic Beanstalk environment leverage Linux rsyslog to capture stdout and stderr and write the logs into log files.

 This is done through standard rsyslog configuration found here: